obsidiansystems/ledger-app-tezos/README.md

 did not unplug your Ledger between setting up the rules and attempting to install.
 Please confirm the correctness of your `udev` rules.

-To load a new version of the Tezos application onto the Ledger in the future, you can run the command again, and it will automatically remove any previously-loaded version.
+To load a new version of the Tezos application onto the Ledger Nano S in the future, you can run the command again, and it will automatically remove any previously-loaded version.